Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Problem Formulation

 \subsection{Modifications}

 In this section, we introduce changes of an HiMM $Z$, formalised by modifications.
-The four types of modifications we consider are state addition, state subtraction, arc modification and composition, depicted in Fig.~\ref{fig:all_operations} and formally specified in Definitions \ref{def:state_addition} to \ref{def:composition}.
+The four types of modifications we consider are state addition, state subtraction, arc modification and composition, depicted in Fig.~\ref{fig:all_operations}.
+Intuitively, state addition adds a state or an HiMM $Z_{\mathrm{add}}$ to an MM $M$ in a given HiMM $Z$, where the root of $Z_{\mathrm{add}}$ becomes $M$'s new state; state subtraction is the reverse operation removing a state from an MM; arc modification changes the transition function of an MM in the HiMM; and, composition attaches several HiMMs to a new MM as states.
+The formal definitions are given by Definitions \ref{def:state_addition} to \ref{def:composition}.

 \begin{definition}[State Addition] Let HiMM $Z = (X,T)$ be given and MM $M \in X$.
 We say that an HiMM $Z_{\mathrm{add}} = (X_{\mathrm{add}},T_{\mathrm{add}})$ is added to $M$ in $Z$ forming a new HiMM $Z'$ with tree $T'$ equal to $T$ except that an arc $M \xrightarrow{q} N$ has been added in $T'$ from $M$ to the root MM $N$ of $T_{\mathrm{add}}$ (connecting $Z_{\mathrm{add}}$ to $M$), where $q$ is a new arbitrary (distinct) state of $M$.\footnote{Hence, the new state set of $M$ is $Q_M \cup \{q \}$, where no transitions in $M$ are going from or to $q$, see Fig. \ref{fig:all_operations} for an example.} Adding a state to $M$ is identical except that the added arc is $M \xrightarrow{q} \emptyset$ instead. \end{definition}